deco3500-2017/TwoRyans/README.md

 All files will be shared in a designated Google Drive folder and will provide constant access for all members at any given time.
 File-naming conventions will follow this structure: DocumentType_OwnerInitials.
 Including the Team Name has been deemed unnecessary as it is contained in the Google Drive Folder itself.

 # The Plan
+One of our group members (Martinus) has stated that we may be able to perform user testing on a Sunday School that he is a part of.
+If we are able to receive proper informed consent, this will be an extremely valuable tool for testing our application.
+We are also in the process of reaching out to a number of teachers to gain insight into how much preparation/training would be appropriate to implement a lesson plan with ZORE.
+User research will be conducted before the creation of a prototype, and user testing will be conducted on the prototype itself once it has been implemented.

 ## Research
 1. Identify primary users